Radon in Real Estate TransactionsContact: 800-723-6642 or email@example.com Agency: Environment, Great Lakes, and Energy

 Radon is an invisible, radioactive gas created from natural deposits of uranium in the soil.
 Radon gas can be drawn into a building and accumulate to concentrations that can cause a health concern.
 Finding high levels of radon in the home has nothing do to with the age, quality, or upkeep of the home.

-Surveys conducted by the Michigan Department of Environmental Quality, Indoor Radon Program show that one-in-four Michigan homes has radon in excess of the U. S. Environmental Protection Agency's action level of 4.0 picocuries per liter (pCi/l).
+Surveys conducted by the Michigan Department of Environment, Great Lakes, and Energy Indoor Radon Program show that one-in-four Michigan homes has radon in excess of the U. S. Environmental Protection Agency's action level of 4.0 picocuries per liter (pCi/l).
 In some counties, as many as 40-45% of the homes may have levels exceeding that guideline.
 The only way to tell if a home has elevated levels of radon is to have the home tested.
 This is easy to do and there are many testing companies and home inspectors who offer radon testing services.
 Look for individuals certified by the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB).

 Don't despair if you find elevated radon concentrations!
 Reliable reduction techniques have been developed that will effectively control radon in buildings.
 Finding a home with a radon system already installed is a plus.
 Having one installed is affordable, reduces radon, and can enhance future resale value.